 Even if anxiety and fear are probably distinct emotional states, there may be some common aspects in their brain and behavioral mechanisms.
 As Barlow says, anxiety may just be a more elaborate form of fear enabling the individual with an increased capacity to adapt and plan for the future.
 In Steimer’s words, “If this is the case, we can expect that part of the fear-mediating mechanisms elaborated during evolution to protect the individual from an immediate danger have been somehow ‘recycled’ to develop the sophisticated systems required to protect us from more distant or virtual threats.”

-Fear and fearful behavior evolved with the vital function of protecting the individual and are, therefore, mechanisms, which we may presume have a strong genetic correlation.
+Fear and fearful behavior evolved with the vital function of protecting the individual and are, therefore, mechanisms, which we may presume to have a strong genetic correlation.
 Animals of different species show fearful behavior to different stimuli and in different degrees.
-It is natural and normal behavior for almost all animals (if not all) to get startled by a loud noise or a sudden movement.
-Horses and Guinea pigs get easier startled by more and different stimuli than dogs because they are prey animals, but they come over it quickly.
-They are not more fearful animals per se—they are just different, and a comparison at this plan is meaningless.
+It is natural and normal for almost all animals (if not all) to get startled by a loud noise or a sudden movement.
+Horses and Guinea pigs get startled by more and different stimuli than dogs because they are prey animals, but they come over it quickly.
+They are not more fearful animals per se—they are just different, and comparison at this level is meaningless.

-Barlow, D. H. (2000).
+- Barlow, D. H. (2000).
 Unraveling the mysteries of anxiety and its disorders from the perspective of emotion theory.
 Am Psychol.
 55:1247–1263.

-LeDoux, J. (1998).
+- LeDoux, J. (1998).
 The Emotional Brain.
 New York, NY: Simon & Schuster.

-McFarland D. (1987).
+- McFarland D. (1987).
 The Oxford Companion to Animal Behaviour.
 Oxford, UK: Oxford University Press.

-Steimer, T. (2002).
+- Steimer, T. (2002).
 The biology of fear- and anxiety-related behaviors.
 Dialogues Clin Neurosci.
 Sep 2002; 4(3): 231–249.

-Strongman, K. T. (1996).
+- Strongman, K. T. (1996).
 The Psychology of Emotion.
 Theories of Emotion in Perspective.
 Chichester, UK: John Wiley & sons.

-Watson, J. B. (1970).
+- Watson, J. B. (1970).
 Behaviorism.
 7th ed.
 New York, NY: WW Norton & Company.